ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-retention}

-For Beta, you can specify that backups be kept from 1 to 30 days (default).
-Note that the retention period can't be shorter than the backup frequency or you'll get an error.
+You can specify that backups be kept from 1 to 30 days (default).
+The retention period can't be shorter than the backup frequency or you'll get an error.

+You can also specify the number of backups to retain, 100 per volume, after which the oldest backups are deleted.

 ## Are there limitations on how many backups I can take?
 {: faq}
 {: #faq-baas-limitations}

 Yes.
-For Beta, you can create 10 backup policies per account and up to 100 backups of a volume.
-For other limitations of this release, see [Limitations in the Beta release](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-limitations).
+You can create 10 backup policies per account and up to 100 backups of a volume.
+For other limitations of this release, see [Limitations in this release](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-limitations).

 ## How do I create a new volume from a backup?

 {: faq}
 {: #faq-baas-restore}

 You create a new volume by _restoring_ a volume from a backup.
 It works the same way as regular snapshots.
 Restoring a volume from a backup creates a fully provisioned block storage boot or data volume.
-For more information, see [Restoring a volume from a backup](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-restore-concepts).
+For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 ## Am I charged for usage?
 {: faq}